Alarm-Siren/arduino-kicad-library/README.md

 3. In the Symbol Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
 4. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
 5. In the new line of the table, set Library Path to "${KIPRJMOD}\arduino.kicad_sym" on Windows or "${KIPRJMOD}/arduino.kicad_sym" on Linux/Mac, and ensure Plugin Type is "KiCad".
-6. You can leave the Options and Description fields blank.
-You should set Nickname to something descriptive - for example, "Arduino Library".
+6. Set Nickname to "Arduino_Library".
+You can leave the Options and Description fields blank.
 7. Close the Symbol Libraries dialogue and exit Schematic Editor.
 8. In PCB Editor go to "Preferences" -> "Manage Footprint Libraries..." menu option.
 9. In the Footprint Libraries Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
 10. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
 11. In the new line of the table, set Library Path to "${KIPRJMOD}\Arduino.pretty" on Windows or "${KIPRJMOD}/Arduino.pretty" on Linux/Mac, and ensure Plugin Type is "KiCad".
-12. You can leave the Options and Description fields blank.
-You should set Nickname to something descriptive - for example, "Arduino Library".
+12. Set Nickname to "Arduino_Library".
+You can leave the Options and Description fields blank.
 13. Close the Footprint Libraries dialogue and exit PCB Editor.
 14. All done: you are now ready to use these schematic components and footprints!